-The HarmonyTown Chorus heard about this program via the Barbershop Harmony Society and immediately knew in Winter of 2021 that this was something we needed to do.
-We prepare songs appropriate for children and simply sing to them to bring good cheer and a sense of friendship while in the hospital.
+The HarmonyTown Chorus heard about this program via the Barbershop Harmony Society and immediately knew at the beginning of 2021 that this was something we needed to do.
+We have since prepared songs appropriate for children and simply sing to them to bring good cheer and a sense of friendship while in the hospital.

 We are preparing new songs for this program.
 If you'd like to join us, please reach out via contact information below:

 To contact HarmonyTown Chorus to start this program in your children's hospital,

 please contact: Call | 734-743-1SNG (1764) and ask for Eddie Texts | 248-792-1911 Email |firstname.lastname@example.org